 With regard to the hotel sector, 2023 showed significant improvement over last year.
-The revenues of the subsidiary Gruppo UNA increased by 38.5% compared to 31 December 2022 (from €146.2m to €202.5m).
+The revenues of the subsidiary Gruppo UNA increased by 38.5% compared to 31 December 2022 (from $\leq 146.2m$ to $\leq 202.5m$).
 At 31 December 2023, there were 33 directly managed hotels: during 2023 management was acquired of Hotel Galles in Milan, and 2023 was the first complete annual financial year for Unahotels Trastevere, which opened in September 2022.
-The year 2023 ended with a profit of €25.3m, above the forecasts at the beginning of the year.
+The year 2023 ended with a profit of $\leq 25.3m$, above the forecasts at the beginning of the year.

 With regard to agricultural activities, on 30 May 2023 Tenute del Cerro Wines Srl was established with the aim of marketing a broader range of owned and distributed wines, with sales activities starting on 1 July 2023.
-Considering the combined data of Tenute del Cerro and Tenute del Cerro Wines, packaged wine sales recorded an increase of approximately 4.5% compared to 31 December 2022, reaching €9.9m, while total revenue rose from €10.8m to €13.2m, also as a result of the excellent performance of agri-tourism businesses.
-The year ended with a total profit of the two companies of €1.5m.
+Considering the combined data of Tenute del Cerro and Tenute del Cerro Wines, packaged wine sales recorded an increase of approximately 4.5% compared to 31 December 2022, reaching \in 9.9m, while total revenue rose from \in 10.8m to \in 13.2m, also as a result of the excellent performance of agri-tourism businesses.
+The year ended with a total profit of the two companies of \in 1.5m.

-In the health sector, Casa di Cura Villa Donatello closed 2023 with revenue of \in 41.2m, up by around 7.5% compared to 2022 (\in 38.3m).
+In the health sector, Casa di Cura Villa Donatello closed 2023 with revenue of \leq 41.2m, up by around 7.5% compared to 2022 (\leq 38.3m).
 Revenue trends show a continuation of the positive performance in the core business, for hospitalisation (hospital stays and outpatient surgery) as well as clinic activities (visits and diagnostics).
-The company closed with a profit of \in 2.7m (profit of \in 1.5m in the previous year).
+The company closed with a profit of \leq 2.7m (profit of \leq 1.5m in the previous year).

-Unipol Rental, the Group's long-term rental company, further consolidated the performance of the UnipolSai Mobility Ecosystem, reaching a stock of 136k contracts acquired against 78k at the end of 2022, benefitting from the merger by incorporation of the company SIFÀ (Società Italiana Flotte Aziendali) starting from the second half of the year.
+UnipolRental, the Group's long-term rental company, further consolidated the performance of the UnipolSai Mobility Ecosystem, reaching a stock of 136k contracts acquired against 78k at the end of 2022, benefitting from the merger by incorporation of the company SIFÀ (Società Italiana Flotte Aziendali) starting from the second half of the year.
 The total number of vehicles registered at 31 December 2023 was 38,061, compared to 23,377 in the same period of last year.
-UnipolRental recorded turnover of €695,7m in 2023 and closed the period with a profit of €26.2m.
+UnipolRental recorded turnover of €695.7m in 2023 and closed the period with a profit of €26.2m.